thornxyz/mern_blog/README.md

-# Full Stack Blog application made using react
+# Full Stack Blog application

- mern stack
+ made using the mern stack